Appearance

 var options = ip.GetService<IContentfulOptionsManager>().Options;

-// Add a custom user-agent string for analytics and tracking.
+// A custom user-agent is appended for analytics and debugging.

 var version = typeof(Startup).GetTypeInfo().Assembly.GetCustomAttribute<AssemblyInformationalVersionAttribute>()